 My apartment was in a great area, had a nice view – and did I mention it had an amazing swimming pool?

 Yeah, well…while all that stuff was fine and dandy, the truth is – I couldn’t afford that apartment.

-As you can tell, by this point I was full speed ahead in my debt-free journey.
-I was doing whatever it took to finally get the massive $76,000 burden off my back.
+I was full speed ahead in my debt-free journey.
+I was doing whatever it took to finally get that massive burden off my back.

 Step 12 | I Got a Side Hustle